Santa Cruz Mountains Art Center

 Watercolor, $200, no mat & frame

-Presently Anouk is teaching watercolor painting in which she incorporates monotype printmaking as a way to start a painting.
+Anouk has been teaching watercolor painting, drawing, watercolor collage (to name a few) and mixed media to adults for the last 5 years in which she incorporates monotype printmaking as a way to start a painting as well as infuses watercolor with mixed media.
 She finds it to be a wonderful way of passing on techniques and exchanging ideas.

 Watercolor portrait "Jade" by California artist Anouk Johanna